Operating hours on weekdays are from 9 am to 6 pm, and we are closed on public holidays.

 4. Review of Various Embodiments (optional)

-When you first come up with an idea, it’s often conceived as a single embodiment.
-However, potential infringers of patents are often attempted to circumvent the scope of their rights through other embodiments that are similar to those described in the patent document but do not fall within the scope of their rights.
+When you first come up with an idea, it’s often envisioned as a single embodiment.
+However, potential infringers of your patents may attempt to work around the scope of your rights by creating alternative embodiments that are similar to those described in the patent document but fall outside the scope of your protection.

-Make sure the person you meet is a patent attorney – if you’re not booked in advance, it may be difficult to see a patent attorney suddenly.
+Ensure that the person you are meeting with is a licensed patent attorney – If you’re not booked in advance, it may be difficult to see a patent attorney suddenly.
 However, if the patent attorney does not show up to the end of the charge, let’s not make an excuse to be busy, or whether it is a patent office or not.
 When you meet with a patent attorney, it is advisable to visit the patent office in person.